Stonepaw90/int-point-alg/acknowledgements.md

 Thanks to stackoverflow user Pierre D for the [many functions](https://stackoverflow.com/a/65344728) to graph the feasible region and inequalities.

-Thanks to github user PablocFonseca for putting [AgGrid in streamlit](https://discuss.streamlit.io/t/ag-grid-component-with-input-support/8108).
+Thanks to Streamlit, for constantly improving their product and making it easy to write apps.

 Thanks to streamlit creator ash2shukla for [how to write a nice table](https://discuss.streamlit.io/t/questions-on-st-table/6878/3).